FedericoBustaffa/obsidian/notes/machine_learning/support_vector_machine.md

 > A **support vector** $x^{(s)}$ satisfies the previous equation exactly:
 > $$y^{(s)} \cdot (w^\top x^{(s)} + b) = 1$$

 The support vectors are the closest points to the hyper-plane.
+But as we can imagine is necessary to compute this distance from the hyper-plane

 ## References